The bread

 What is in MetaKitchen bread?

-Whole grains, stone-ground; cultured fats; salt.
-No maida, no added sugar, no preservatives, no emulsifiers, no bromates, no seed oils.
+Whole grains, stone-ground; cultured butter; salt.
+100% vegetarian, eggless.
+No maida, no added sugar, no preservatives, no emulsifiers, no palm oil, no seed oils.

 What is the glycemic index of MetaKitchen bread?